Paul Keoni Chun

 Founder and President

 Jen Yip has extensive experience in marketing and communications and has worked at stellar firms including Thomson Reuters, Deloitte, Moody’s Investors Service, IBM, Sun Microsystems, and various startup ventures.
-Currently, she is a freelance marketing & communications consultant.
+Currently, she is a freelance marketing & communications consultant working on integrated digital marketing campaigns for healthcare and pharmaceutical organizations.
 Ms. Yip is also a New York City based performer and teacher.
 She wrote and performed a solo show “Iris” based on the life of the late author Iris Chang (The Rape of Nanking), has taught dance and acting at New York University and Sarah Lawrence College and is a 200 hour Registered Yoga Teacher with the Yoga Alliance.
 She served on the Board of San Francisco-based Lines Ballet under the direction of Alonzo King and was the co-chair of their annual gala fundraiser.
 Ms. Yip resides in Brooklyn and studied Operations Research and Industrial Engineering at Cornell University and Communications at Northeastern University.
 She feels that her involvement with KMA is a perfect fit with her background in yoga, dance, and gymnastics and with her belief that 'movement is life.'